Brad Pitt: Alcohol and drug use

 In September 2016, Pitt got sober and began attending Alcoholics Anonymous meetings.
 In December 2019, he wrote an article for Interview in which he talked with his Legends of the Fall and Meet Joe Black costar and fellow recovering alcoholic Anthony Hopkins about their experiences with addiction and recovery.
 Pitt credits fellow actor Bradley Cooper with helping him in his sobriety.
+In an interview with Esquire in August 2026, Pitt said that he had been sober for seven years before beginning to drink again "in a more restrained manner."

 Pitt has admitted to using cannabis in the late 1990s as a way to deal with his increasing fame.
 According to Pitt: "I was hiding out from the celebrity thing; I was smoking way too much dope; I was sitting on the couch and just turning into a doughnut."
 He reduced his cannabis use and focused on his work after a trip to Morocco, where he witnessed extreme poverty and suffering.

 Face blindness

 In 2022, Pitt said that he had struggled for years to recognize people's faces due to prosopagnosia (face blindness), for which he has not been formally diagnosed.
 In a 2013 interview, he said that his inability to recognize people's faces had become so severe that he often wanted to stay home.